open-source-bootcamp/bootcamp-guide/presentations/README.md

 1. Clone this repo

-1. Run the following command to install SliDev:
+1. From the `presentations` direction run the following command to install SliDev:

     ```bash
     npm install